newt0/defaimint/pitch/script_short_v2.md

 ## FEATURES: Safe & Effortless by Design

-Letting AI manage money feels risky.
+Letting AI manage your money sounds risky.
-That’s why DeFAI is designed for both **safety** and **simplicity**.
+That’s why DeFAI Mint is built on two principles: safety and simplicity.

-Your mint price becomes your max exposure.
+Your mint price = trade budget.
+No overexposure.

-Each NFT has a separate wallet — no risk of draining your assets.
+Each NFT has a separate wallet.
+Your funds stay isolated.

 No wallet?
-No \$SOL?
+No SOL?
 No problem.

-You can log in with Twitter, mint without holding SOL.
+You can log in with Twitter.

+You can mint without holding SOL.
-Cross-chain support is built-in.

-After minting, the AI agent runs on its own.
-No more interacting with DeFi protocols.
-It’s autonomous.
-Transparent.
-Verifiable.
+Cross-chain support?
+Built-in.

+Once minted, your agent takes over.
+No interfaces.
+No approvals.
+Fully autonomous.
+Fully on-chain.

-This is DeFi — without the friction.
+This is DeFi — not with more complexity, but with none at all.

 ## 🧠 TECH: Built on Solana, Powered by Execution